Man, shot full of holes, was trying to buy little brother a PlayStation, cops say

 During a search of the basement, police found pink duct tape and a television set with its power cord cut off, the affidavit said.

 The affidavit did not disclose a motive for the homicide.
-It also did disclose when and where Delgado was shot or if anyone else was believed to be involved.
+It also did not disclose when and where Delgado was shot or if anyone else was believed to be involved.

-The prosector's office is asking anyone with information to contact Sgt.
-Gary Wasko or Detective Michael Castaldo at (609) 989-640.
+The prosecutor's office is asking anyone with information to contact Sgt.
+Gary Wasko or Detective Michael Castaldo at (609) 989-6406.
 Tips can also be emailed to mchtftips@mercercounty.org.

 Contact reporter Dan Alexander at Dan.Alexander@townsquaremedia.com or via Twitter @DanAlexanderNJ

-Note: EDITOR'S NOTE: This story has been updated to include the correct date the body of the victim was found: March 24, 2018.